 The next part of rigging to mention is identifying what to rig off.
 If the pitch starts right at the surface, and is not bolted, then the first thing you would look for is a rock nearby that is large enough to safely hold a rope without it slipping off, or alternatively a nearby tree (although some conversationalists may disapprove of using a tree in case it is damaged – in which case you can use a cave pack or improvise a way of protecting the tree.

 Bolts are a riggers best friend!

-So you know your knots, and with experience you learn how to spot good things to rig off.
-But as I’ve mentioned, the big NO NO is rub points.
+So, you know your knots, and with experience you learn how to spot good things to rig off.
+But as I’ve mentioned, the big no-no is rub points.
 And the best way of avoiding rub points is by picking a good anchor at the top.
-In the UK they take this to an extreme level, and will often use whats called a ‘Bolt-Traverse’ to get to a spot so that there are no rub points and the rop hangs free all the way down.
+In the UK they take this to an extreme level, and will often use what’s called a ‘Bolt-Traverse’ to get to a spot so that there are no rub points and the rope hangs free all the way down.
 A bolt traverse is where you use your safety cords (called Cows Tails in Australia) to shuffle across a wall that has bolts every 1-2 feet.
-It can be VERY unnerving if there is nothing under you, which is usually the case.
+It can be very unnerving if there is nothing under you, which is usually the case.